ZKTNetwork/papers/Advancing Blockchain Transaction Privacy and Compliance: Insights into Innovative Engineering Practices/paper.md

 #### 4.3.1 Why not Merkle proof

-Proof of membership in Vala lies in demonstrating that the inputs come from an arbitrary set constructed by the user, meanwhile ensuring that this set is publicly available to anyone.
+Proof of membership in ZKT Network lies in demonstrating that the inputs come from an arbitrary set constructed by the user, meanwhile ensuring that this set is publicly available to anyone.
 Typically, the set can be organized into a new Merkle Tree and the user should prove that each input is also a leaf node of the Merkle Tree (Indeed, privacy-focused solutions like Tornado Cash v2, and Privacy Pools have adopted this kind of design).

 Apparently, if the set is too small, the user's privacy is compromised.
 If the set is too large, generating the corresponding Merkle tree incurs a huge gas cost on EVM, since ZK-friendly hash functions (Poseidon, Rescue) are not integrated by EVM primitively while creating Merkle tree has a complexity of O(n) hash.